jordansissel/sysadvent/2011/11/article.md

 the standalone backup server.
 With those goals in mind I set out to find a suitable replacement system.

-### Physical Media
+## Physical Media

 The big change compared to ten years ago is the easy availability of very large and inexpensive external hard drives.
 This site is a small company so price is a major factor, and larger tape systems were just too expensive compared to large drives.
-At the time this system was being considered (2008) you could buy 500GB SATA drives for around US$120.
+At the time this system was being considered (2008), you could buy 500GB SATA drives for around US$120.
 Compare this to many thousands of dollars for a larger capacity tape system and media.

-Based on this we purchased two 500GB SATA drives and two external SATA/USB enclosures for the backup system.
+Based on this, we purchased two 500GB SATA drives and two external SATA/USB enclosures for the backup system.
 The plan was to rotate the drives every few days and assign someone to take the spare drive home in case the office burned down.

-I should also note that this site was and is connected to the internet with consumer DSL so the very slow upload speeds prevented use of network backups.
+I should also note that this site was and is connected to the internet with consumer DSL, so the very slow upload speeds prevented use of network backups.

-### Backup Software
+## Backup Software

 We knew we wanted a backup mechanism that would copy important user data to the external drive at regular intervals.
 Bare metal restore